 When someone you care about has dementia, their memory loss is affecting their daily life.
 You want to find a medication that can help them.
-Unfortunately, there aren’t any medicines that can cure dementia or slow it down.
-But there are treatments to help ease some of its symptoms.
+There are medicines that can help.

 What Are Cholinesterase Inhibitors?

-If your loved one has Alzheimer’s disease that isn’t too severe yet, his doctor might prescribe him a cholinesterase inhibitor.
-If he has another type of dementia, his doctor may consider it, too.
+If your loved one has Alzheimer’s disease that isn’t too severe yet, their doctor might prescribe them a cholinesterase inhibitor.
+If they have another type of dementia, their doctor may consider it, too.

 What they do: Scientists think these help prevent a “messenger chemical” in our brains called acetylcholine from breaking down.
 Acetylcholine is important in learning, memory, and mood.
 Cholinesterase inhibitors also appear to delay the worsening of Alzheimer’s symptoms.